ciopecalina/CinemaApp/README.md

 # CinemaApp
-Android Mobile solution dedicated to movies
+Bachelor’s Thesis - “Mobile Solution dedicated to movies”

   The Android mobile application, using web scraping method, is based on the idea of collecting and gathering in a single place as much as possible substantial information on